Local Communities & Society

 Through these efforts, we strive to serve as a bridge that connects and supports communities in diverse ways.

-Conclusion of a Comprehensive Partnership Agreement with Miyoshi Town
+Conclusion of a Comprehensive Cooperation Agreement with Miyoshi Town

 Conclusion of a Comprehensive Partnership Agreement with Hanno Shinkin Bank for Regional Revitalization